How to Describe a Person in English

 • She is a vegetarian.
 Cabbage is her favorite item.

-Expressing your feeling is easy, but what about talking about others’ feelings and emotions while describing someone in English?
+Expressing your feelings is easy, but what about talking about others’ feelings and emotions while describing someone in English?
 It’s not that easy.
-So, you cannot be sure how someone feels at different times or what their emotional responses would be.
+So, you cannot be sure how someone feels at different times or their emotional responses.

 You can only talk about the feelings & emotions of those people who you know well.
 They can be your friends, family members, or someone you have known for a long time.
 However, you can still only guess about someone else’s feelings and emotions.